 - Go to the thermostat and turn off your air conditioner all the way.

-- Look at other areas of your system through which air flows to make sure air is not restricted.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are free of debris.

-- North America has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC pros.
+- North America has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC experts.